ncatlab/nlab-content/pages/10750.md

 +-- {: .num_remark #SymmetricMonoidalFunctor}
 ###### Remark

-In the literature the term "monoidal functor" often refers by default to what in def. \ref{LaxMonoidalFunctor} is called a strong monoidal functor.
+In the literature the term "monoidal functor" often refers by default to what in def. \ref{LaxMonoidalFunctor} is called a _strong monoidal functor_.
 But for the purpose of the discussion of [[functors with smash product]] [below](#FunctorsWithSmashProduct), it is crucial to admit the generality of lax monoidal functors.

 If $(\mathcal{C},\otimes_{\mathcal{C}}, 1_{\mathcal{C}})$ and $(\mathcal{D},\otimes_{\mathcal{D}}, 1_{\mathcal{D}} )$ are [[symmetric monoidal categories]] (def. \ref{SymmetricMonoidalCategory}) then a [[braided monoidal functor]] (def. \ref{LaxMonoidalFunctor}) between them  is often called a **[[symmetric monoidal functor]]**.